-When the CACHE\UPS qualifier is enable, the controller ignores the condition of the write-back cache batteries because an UPS is assumed to be in use to maintain power to the write-back cache module in the event of a power failure.
-Note that HSOF software does not have the capability to monitor the remaining capacity of an UPD.
+When the CACHE_UPS qualifier is enabled, the controller ignores the condition of the writeback cache batteries because an UPS is assumed to be in used to maintain power to the writeback cache module in the event of a power failure.
+Note that HSOF software does not have the capability to monitor the remaining capacity of an UPS.
 There are many variables in an UPS configuration; some configurations may put data at risk if the UPS is exhausted.
-For example, if UPS power is lost to the entire host/storage without warning, write-back cache data is maintained by the cache batteries only.
-With CACHE\UPS set, the state of the batteries is unknown and data could be at risk.
+For example, if UPS power is lost to the entire host/storage system without warning, write-back cache data is maintained by the cache batteries only.
+With CACHE_UPS set, the state of the batteries is unknown and data could be at risk.